The following is an overview of Geography programs Landscape and Landforms, Place and Liveability, Water in the World and more.

 Stage 4 – Place and Liveability

-Investigate the local history and geology.
+Students spend the day investigating Ballina Flatrock and surrounds.
 Participate in mapping, field sketching, plant identification and weather chart reading.
 Record and analyse the abiotic factors of the site with basic geographer's tools equipment and record data collected along a transect.
 Investigate the livability aspects of the area and respond thoughtfully to the changes to the area that have happened since the non-Indigenous peoples settled in the area.

 Sites: Angel Beach, Ballina